1 Corinthians 9:19-21

 I do not see anything in these verses that would lead me to believe that the “law of Messiah” is different than the “law of Moses,” (Yeshua and Moshe are on the same team).
 Paul is simply talking about how he, to the best extent possible, makes an effort to “get on the level” of differing persons.

 To the Jews Paul became like a Jew.
-Paul was a Jew (Judahite) himself, so it’s curious as to why he says he became like a Jew.
-I take it to mean he adopted the culture and practice of the Jewish people (so long as it did not violate Torah), blending in and hoping they would listen better.
+Was Paul a Jew to begin with?
+According to his own statements recorded in Acts 21:39 and Acts 22:3 he was.
+So when Paul says he became “like a Jew” it did not negate him from being a Jew himself.
+I take Paul to mean he adopted the culture and practice of the unbelieving Jewish people (so long as it did not violate Torah), blending in, in hopes that they would listen better to his message about Messiah.

 Then Paul mentions becoming weak to those who are weak, and concludes by saying that his purpose for becoming all things to all men is the hope of winning some of them to the faith.